 The truth is, sometimes even though you know a thing to be true it’s usually the finality of an action that makes it real.

 The session was packed with helpful information.
-Dr. Shurney told the group multiple times to treat temperatures of 101 or higher under the arm as an emergency and call the on-call hematologist.
-With that information and more, the session ended and I went to pick up our kids from the sitter.
+We were told multiple times to treat temperatures of 101 or higher under the arm as an emergency and call the on-call hematologist.
+With that information and more, the session ended.

 Our First Fever